Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD Import.md

 - As above, meshes also go through a basis conversion as required.

 Triangulate meshes:
-- Converting from USD-supported mixed face meshes to a triangular mesh.
+- Converting from USD-supported arbitrary polygon meshes to triangular meshes.

 Change vertex winding order:
 - Unity uses a clockwise mesh winding order, where other DCCs may use counterclockwise.